windytan/redsea/README.md

                        frequencies). partial_ will be prepended to their names.
 This is good for noisy conditions.

--r, --samplerate RATE  Set sample frequency of the raw input signal in Hz.
+-r, --samplerate RATE  Set sample frequency of the raw MPX input signal in Hz.
                        Will resample (slow) if this differs from 171000 Hz.

 -R, --show-raw         Show raw group data as hex in the JSON stream.